WE OFFER FULL SERVICE & DO-IT-YOURSELF

 - VantageScore is available for overall financial health and is usually sufficient for other types of financial goals (select the 7 day trial for $1)

-- Credit monitoring is billed separately by the service provider ($25-$35/mo)
+- Credit monitoring is billed separately by the service provider ($25-$35/month) and is required to be maintained during credit repair

-- Continue using your open, active credit card accounts wisely so that they will be reported as "good" credit (click here for Credit Facts)
+- Continue using your open credit card accounts wisely so that they'll be reported as "good" credit

-- If you're no longer using a credit card on a regular basis, make small purchases from time to time and then pay the account in full
+- If you're no longer using a credit card on a regular basis, start using it to pay expenses that you normally pay directly from your checking account or use it to make small purchases from time to time, then set it up to be automatically paid in full each month

-- Paying them off early may save you interest and work in your favor, provided that there isn't a prepayment penalty that offsets the amount saved
+- Paying off an installment loan early may save you interest, provided that there's no prepayment penalty

-- However this could negatively impact several components of your credit score including payment history, length of credit and types of credit used
+- However this could negatively impact your payment history, length of credit and types of credit used (credit mix)

 - Therefore your credit score would most likely decrease for a short time